Download marketplace items from Azure to Azure Stack

 Select the item you want, and then select Download.
 Download times vary.

 After the download completes, you can deploy the new marketplace item as either an Azure Stack operator or user.

-To deploy the downloaded item, select +New, and then search among the categories for the new marketplace item.
+To deploy the downloaded item, select + Create a resource, and then search among the categories for the new marketplace item.
 Next select the item to begin the deployment process.
 The process varies for different marketplace items.

 Disconnected or a partially connected scenario

 If Azure Stack is in a disconnected mode and without internet connectivity, you use PowerShell and the marketplace syndication tool to download the marketplace items to a machine with internet connectivity.
 You then transfer the items to your Azure Stack environment.
 In a disconnected environment, you can’t download marketplace items by using the Azure Stack portal.